 - One of the lowest customs rates in the world

 Since the financial crisis, the Government of New Zealand has made changes to the financial system to gearing up investors’ confidence.
-Some notable legislative actions have been initiated to paving the way for foreign investments in to its territory.
+Some notable legislative actions have been initiated to paving the way for foreign investments into its territory.
 The actions included are as follows :

 However, New Zealand has a very small and isolated domestic market to accommodate FDIs in broad spectrum.
-Moreover, New Zealand’s domestic capital base is too shallow to support industrial growths.
+Moreover, New Zealand’s domestic capital base is too shallow to support industrial growth.
 The screening of FDIs also impacting upon investment inflows.
-The Government Measures to restrict FDIs also giving wrong signals to the prospective foreign investors.
-New Zealand’s Overseas Investment Office [OIO] screens foreign investments that aiming at the acquisition of 25 percent or more ownership, or a controlling interest in business that valued more than NZD100 million.
+The Government Measures to restrict FDIs also giving wrong signals to prospective foreign investors.
+New Zealand’s Overseas Investment Office [OIO] screens foreign investments that aiming at the acquisition of 25 percent or more ownership or a controlling interest in business that valued more than NZD100 million.
 As far as real state is concerned, Government approval also is necessitated for purchases of land over 5 hectares and land in certain sensitive or protected areas, or fishing quota.

 Protection of Investors

-So far, no case has been filed against the New Zealand for non-complying of any contract with overseas investors.
+So far, no case has been filed against New Zealand for non-complying any contract with overseas investors.
 Investors are entitled to lodge claims for compensation in case of any expropriation.
 Being a signatory to various bilateral agreements It has guaranteed the Freedom of enterprises in its territory